-For example, the sports investment gurus told investors that they have “special insights” to generate a profit.
-Their “ahead-of-the-curve strategies” would be able to generate an average profit of 140%-180% profit for every $100 wagered.
-In theory, their special skills would lead to unlimited winning since every wager had a positive expected value.
+For example, the sports investment gurus told investors that they have “special insights” to generate a profit and that their “ahead-of-the-curve strategies” would be able to generate an average profit of 140%-180% for every $100 wagered.
+In theory, their special skills would lead to unlimited winning, since every wager had a positive expected value.

-The touts proclaimed that during the 2014 football season that they had an exceptionally high yield of 10.75% per betting day.
-Obviously, they didn’t have this skill and the scheme ensued.
+The touts proclaimed that during the 2014 football season, they had an exceptionally high yield of 10.75% per betting day.
+Obviously, they didn’t have this skill, and the scheme ensued.

 Nevada stands up for integrity in sports betting